 For this series, I also wanted to do something I don’t do very often: use a single film stock—the Kodachrome 64 look by RNI.

-I’ve been using their Kodachrome stock for a few years now and have really fallen in love with it.
+I’ve been using their Kodachrome stock for a few years now and have become truly enamored with it.

-They come baked with a little fake film edge that you have to turn off, and I feel some of them have a touch too much contrast and saturation that need to be tuned.
+They come baked with a slight fake film edge that you have to turn off, and I feel that some of them have a touch too much contrast and saturation that need to be adjusted.

-But I really don’t do a whole lot in processing shots like these, just fade a little, adjust the colors and curves slightly, tweak the grain, add clarity and sharpness where needed and that’s really about it.
+However, I don’t do a whole lot in processing shots like these; I simply fade them slightly, adjust the colors and curves slightly, tweak the grain, add clarity and sharpness where needed, and that’s about it.

 Simple and fun, but mainly a nice break from the complexity of shooting landscape photography.

-Come September, I’m also planning on taking a few months off work and focusing on photography.
+Come September, I plan to take a few months off work and focus on photography.
 Hopefully, that means doing a lot more posts like this—maybe a few a week, but we’ll see.

 I’m also starting a leather camera strap company, which has been a lot of fun already.
-We should be ready in the next few months as we finish up some designs.
+We should be ready within the next few months as we finalize some designs.

 I set up push notifications on this site, so that’s a great way to stay informed.
-You can also follow me on Instagram and Facebook or join the newsletter.
+You can also follow me on Instagram and Facebook, or sign up for our newsletter.